ringcentral/ringcentral-js-widgets/packages/ringcentral-integration/docs/presence-event-handling.md

 ## How to Match Ringout two legs

   Active calls in presence event message include two legs of a ringout call, so we need to remove inbound leg.
-Inbound ringout leg is removed in [calls](https://github.com/ringcentral/ringcentral-js-integration-commons/blob/master/src/modules/DetailedPresence/index.js#L53) of DetailedPresence module.
+Inbound ringout leg is removed in [calls](https://github.com/ringcentral/ringcentral-js-integration-commons/blob/master/src/modules/Presence/index.js#L53) of Presence module.

   If two calls's session id is a difference of 1000, 2000, 3000 or 4000, and a call's from phone number is same as anather call's to phone number, they are two legs of a ring call.
 Matching function is [here](https://github.com/ringcentral/ringcentral-js-integration-commons/blob/master/src/lib/callLogHelpers.js#L101).